Fauci says COVID-19 test availability will ‘greatly improve in January’ - NewsBreak

 The tests have been difficult to obtain amid soaring demand because of the omicron variant and holiday travel, as people seek tests before they meet in family gatherings.

-“Things are going to greatly improve in January and beyond,” Fauci said of testing on Thursday on NewsNation’s “Morning in America.”Florida again breaks state daily COVID-19 record as cases surge, omicron spreads
+“Things are going to greatly improve in January and beyond,” Fauci said of testing on Thursday on NewsNation’s “Morning in America.”Battle for Lindenlure access continues

 “I believe and I’m certain that as we get into January, the first few weeks in January, things will markedly improve because there will be a half a billion tests available in January,” he added.
 “In subsequent months, there will be anywhere from 200 to 500 million tests per month available including the ability to go online and order a test and have it delivered to your home free.”

-“We’re doing much better than we were a year ago but we still have a ways to go,” the chief medical advisor to the Biden administration also said.14-year-old charged in triple murder is at large, dangerous, police say
+“We’re doing much better than we were a year ago but we still have a ways to go,” the chief medical advisor to the Biden administration also said.Friendly family man’s 50-year secret: He was fugitive, too

 Some cities have seen long lines at testing sites fueled by the spread of the highly-contagious omicron variant.